Sometimes Reiki practitioners want to know, “How can Reiki heal my relationship? What special practice do I need?”

 Every relationship is strengthened by healthy, compassionate boundaries.
 Learn simple, effective skills for holding your own in BLESSED BOUNDARIES.

-The LOVE photo above was taken in San Miguel de Allende, Mexico at last year’s Heart of Practice Reiki Retreat.
-Early fee for the February 10-17, 2018 retreat ends December 28.
-Two spaces are still available.
-Is one of them yours?
+The LOVE photo above was taken in San Miguel de Allende, Mexico during the Heart of Practice Reiki Retreat.